EnriqueJJoaquinH/odin-recipes/README.md

 - How to write useful commit messages
 - How to create and update GitHub repositories using GIT locally
 - How to write a README.me file and what function it has in a GitHub repository
-- How to change basic style features in the website, such as color, align, and typography, using external CSS
+- How to change basic style features in the website, such as color, alignment, and typography, using external CSS
 - How to use CSS selectors paired with order and specificity rules to properly define the style of each element in the website
+- How to create a basic layout using the box model, the display property, and div elements